intershop/devenv-4-iom/doc/04_development_process.md

 The information about the SQL file or directory is passed as third parameter to the command line client.
 The box below shows an example that executes all SQL scripts found in `oms.tests/tc_stored_procedures` (of course, the directory has to exist in your current working directory).

-The logs created by the IOM pod are printed in JSON format.
+The logs created by the IOM pod are provided in JSON format.
 Verbosity can be controlled by the configuration variable `OMS_LOGLEVEL_SCRIPTS`.

     # Adapt third parameter according your needs
     devenv-cli.sh apply sql-scripts oms.tests/tc_stored_procedures

 ## <a name="apply_dbmigrate"/>Apply DBMigrate Scripts

 To develop and test a single or a couple of SQL scripts (which can be migration scripts too), the developer task [Apply SQL Scripts](#apply_sql_scripts) is the first choice.
-However, at some point of development, the _DBMigrate process_ as a whole has to be tested as well.
-The _DBMigrate process_ is somewhat more complex than simply applying SQL scripts from a directory.
+However, at some point of development, the DBMigrate-process as a whole has to be tested as well.
+The DBMigrate-process is somewhat more complex than simply applying SQL scripts from a directory.
 It first loads stored procedures from the `stored_procedures` directory and then applies the migrations scripts found in the `migrations` directory.
 The order of execution is controlled by the names of sub-directories within `migrations` and the naming of the migration scripts itself (numerically sorted, smallest first).

 The `IOM_IMAGE` contains a shell script that applies the migration scripts supplied with the _Docker_ image.
 The developer task [Apply DBMigrate scripts](#apply_dbmigrate) enables you to use this DBMigrate script together with the migration scripts located at `CUSTOM_DBMIGRATE_DIR`.
 Hence, if you want to roll out custom DBMigrate scripts, you have to:

 * Set the variable `CUSTOM_DBMIGRATE_DIR` in your configuration file and make sure that the [directory is shared in _Docker_ Desktop](https://blogs.msdn.microsoft.com/stevelasker/2016/06/14/configuring-docker-for-windows-volumes/).

 You can and should have an eye on the logs created by the migration process.
-These logs are printed in JSON format.
+These logs are provided in JSON format.
 Verbosity can be controlled by the configuration variable `OMS_LOGLEVEL_SCRIPTS`.

     devenv-cli.sh apply dbmigrate